-EDUC 2002.
-Health Education
+EDUC 2002 Health Education

 Personal and community health problems, studied through analysis of the various forces that play upon the human organism.
 Attention is given to the application of scientific facts and principles for the maintenance and improvement of health.
-(2004-2005)
+Required of all physical education teacher candidates.
+(Fall)

-EDUC 2032.
-Early Childhood Math Methods
+EDUC 2033 Early Childhood Math Methods